ChenYW68/ADCM/README.md

 # ADCM
-Data and Codes for the paper: “Additive Dynamic Models for Correcting Numerical Model Outputs” by Y. Chen, X. Chang, F. Luo, and H. Huang.
+Data and Codes for the paper: ''Additive Dynamic Models for Correcting Numerical Model Output'' by Y. Chen, X. Chang, F. Luo, and H. Huang.

 ## Data

-Daily PM$_{2.5}$ concentrations of China's Beijing-Tianjin-Hebei (BTH) region from the Community Multiscale Air Quality (CMAQ) system and national monitoring stations (see Figure 1 for the distributions of grid cells and sites).
+Daily $PM_{2.5}$ concentrations of China's Beijing-Tianjin-Hebei (BTH) region from the Community Multiscale Air Quality (CMAQ) system and national monitoring stations (see Figure 1 for the distributions of grid cells and sites).
 The datasets contain Winter of 2015 described in Section 2 of the manuscript.
-Besides PM$_{2.5}$ concentrations, these datasets contain many necessary covariates, such as longitude, latitude, air pressure, temperature, dew point, cumulative wind power, and other variables.
+Besides $PM_{2.5}$ concentrations, these datasets contain many necessary covariates, such as longitude, latitude, air pressure, temperature, dew point, cumulative wind power, and other variables.

 There are several .RData files.
 -	SiteData.RData is for PM$_{2.5}$ concentrations from 68 monitoring stations, which had been fused with outputs from numerical models by downscaler methods; see the manuscript for more details on data fusion;